We asked our haircare experts for advice on how to get rid of frizzy hair.

 “Shampoos can sometimes be over-drying.
 Making sure you have the right one is so important—a moisture-based shampoo and conditioner is best,” says celebrity hairstylist David Stanwell.

 Frizzy hair is often due to misaligned hair fibers.
-Steigerwald explains that “A conditioning shampoo is great because it helps to detangle hair and realign the hair fibers.
+Steigerwald explains, “A conditioning shampoo is great because it helps to detangle hair and realign the hair fibers.
 Taming hair when it’s in the wet phase, like while you’re in the shower, is the easiest way to prevent frizz later.”
+Steigerwald explains, “A conditioning shampoo is great because it helps to detangle hair and realign the hair fibers…”

 Your towel may also be contributing to frizz because it can rough up your cuticle.
 Instead of drying your hair with a standard terry cloth towel, switch to a microfiber towel or a cotton t-shirt.
 Microfiber towels are made from finer fibers—meaning less friction and snagging on your hair.

 “Serum is a great product for frizz because it can contain silicones.
-The reason why silicones are effective at taming frizz is that they act as a chain-like material to help realign hair fibers and allow hair to have a smooth look and also allows the hair to move more freely.
-When choosing a serum look for ingredients like Dimethiconol, which smooths and realigns hair fibers as well as gives hair a soft feel.” says Steigerwald.
+The reason why silicones are effective at taming frizz is that they act as a chain-like material to help realign hair fibers and allow hair to have a smooth look and also allows the hair to move more freely,” says Steigerwald.

-In addition to using products with the right ingredients, our hair experts divulged the best tips to help prevent frizzing.
+In addition to using products with the right ingredients, our hair experts divulged the best tips to help prevent frizzing in the first place.

 “Washing hair every day is not good for frizzy or curly hair.
 Be sure to keep your washing to 2-3 times a week tops,” explains Stanwell.
 On days when you skip washing your hair, use a curl resetting spray to realign curls and add bounce to your hair.